All in One Chat Widget for Website. No-code - Poper

 Add the contact buttons you want

-Add a button for WhatsApp, Messenger, Telegram, Instagram, email, phone, Twitter, LinkedIn, Discord, Slack, YouTube, get directions, or any custom URL.
+Add a button for WhatsApp, Messenger, Telegram, Instagram, email, phone, Twitter, LinkedIn, Discord, Slack, YouTube, or any custom URL.
 Give each button a label and its destination (phone number, username, email, or link).

 Poper widget builder showing a contact-button list (WhatsApp, Messenger, Telegram, Discord, Email, Phone) with an emerald Add Contact button